"Head-to-head in Kwahu": Akufo-Addo & Mahama’s forehead greeting goes viral

 While the conventional way of exchanging pleasantries in such settings is by a handshake, the forehead greeting is also a way of showing utmost respect and reverence

-In June 2024, the then US President Joe Biden used a similar gesture to greet the late Pope Francis at a G7 summit in Italy, which White House official described as a "very warm embrace".
+In June 2024, then US President Joe Biden used a similar gesture to greet the late Pope Francis at a G7 summit in Italy, which White House officials described as a 'very warm embrace'.

 Watch the YouTube video below: